USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Rule Penetration|The percent of sources that are required to implement the control measure.
 Rule penetration might vary over time as a new rule is "phased in" gradually, and can sometimes vary by locale.
 Equation Type|The type of cost equation to use.
 Capital Recovery Factor|The capital recovery factor to use. *Applicable only for equation-based annualized costs.*
-Discount Rate|The discount rate used to compute the capital recovery factor. *Applicable only for equation-based annualized costs.*
+Interest Rate|The interest rate used to compute the capital recovery factor. *Applicable only for equation-based annualized costs.*
 Incremental CPT(Based on specified cost year dollars)|The cost to reduce a ton of the specified pollutant, when applied on top of an existing measure at an emissions source.
 Minimum Capacity (MW)| The minimum capacity for the control measure (megawatts).
 Maximum Capacity (MW)| The maximum capacity for the control measure (megawatts).